AlexBaam/Study-Buddy_IMR-2025-Project/README.md

 -We made research on how lighting affects the mindset of someone who's trying to study.

--The light source in the project changes it's colour based on the time od the day IRL. (warmer colors at night and colder ones in the morning)
+-The light source in the project changes it's colour based on the time of the day IRL. (warmer colors at night and colder ones in the morning)

 -We fixed a small bug with the corkscrew board (the collider was tricky so we made it a mesh collider convex).